cambo/Ark-User-Guide/HowtouseARKDesktopApplication.md

 6. When you're ready to send select "NEXT".

-7. You'll now see a Transaction box, confirm all information is correct and select "SEND < > NOW"
+7. You'll now see a Transaction box, confirm all information is correct and select "SEND NOW".

 <center>![Imgur](https://i.imgur.com/k9l1oKy.png)</center>